-Abstract.
-A critical issue in multiaxial fatigue damage calculation is how to find the equivalent stress or strain ranges and mean components associated with non-proportional (NP) histories.
-A traditional way to find such ranges is to use convex hull methods, which search for convex enclosures of the entire history path in stress or strain diagrams.
-In this work, all existing convex hull methods are presented and compared using results from more than $3x10^6$ Monte Carlo simulations of random and especially chosen path topologies in two to five-dimensional stress or strain diagrams.
-New convex hull models are also proposed, based on Deperrois' idea of longest chords.
+Non-proportional (NP) multiaxial fatigue life predictions require the calculation of equivalent stress or strain ranges associated with the history path.
+A traditional way to find such ranges is to use spherical, ellipsoidal or prismatic hull methods, which search for enclosures of the entire history path in stress or strain diagrams.
+In this work, all existing hull methods are presented and compared using results from more than 3,000,000 Monte Carlo simulations of random and especially chosen path topologies in stress or strain diagrams.
+New models are also proposed, based on Deperrois' idea of longest chords.
 It is found that the proposed models are very similar to the Maximum Prismatic Hull model, but with a much simpler and efficient algorithm to compute equivalent stresses.
-It is also shown that the Minimum Circumscribed Ellipsoid, Minimum Volume Ellipsoid, and Minimum Ball (MB) methods may result in very poor predictions of the stress or strain amplitudes.
-The only recommended convex hull method based on ellipsoids is the Minimum F-norm Ellipsoid (MFE) which, together with the Maximum Prismatic Hull model and its variations, are very efficient to predict equivalent amplitudes in NP histories.
+It is also shown that the Minimum Circumscribed Ellipsoid, Minimum Volume Ellipsoid, and Minimum Ball methods may result in very poor predictions of the stress or strain amplitudes.
+The only recommended method based on ellipsoids is the Minimum F-norm Ellipsoid which, together with the Maximum Prismatic Hull model and its variations, is efficient to predict equivalent amplitudes in NP histories.

-Keywords: multiaxial fatigue, equivalent stress, convex hull
+Keywords: multiaxial fatigue; equivalent stress; convex hull

-1. INTRODUCTION
+1. Introduction

-Non-proportional (NP) multiaxial fatigue damage occurs when the principal stress directions vary during the loading induced by several independent sources, such as out-of-phase bending and torsion moments (Socie, 1999).
 Multiaxial fatigue damage models are based on stress or strain ranges.
-It is not difficult to define these ranges for constant amplitude loadings, where only two stress or strain states need to be considered, for the peak and the valley.
+It is not difficult to define these ranges for constant amplitude loadings, where only two stress or strain states need to be considered, one associated with the peak and the other with the valley.
+However, for multiaxial variable amplitude (VA) loadings, in special when the history is non-proportional (NP), it is not clear how these ranges should be defined and identified.